arwes/arwes/docs/animation/animation-system.md

-The Arwes Animation System is composed by a set of tools which follow the [Arwes Animation and Sounds Guidelines](../../guidelines/animation-and-sounds.md) implemented from React components.It goes hand in hand with the [Sounds System](../sounds/sounds-system.md).
+The Arwes Animation System is composed by a set of tools which follow the [Arwes Animation and Sounds Guidelines](../../guidelines/animation-and-sounds.md) implemented from React components.
+It goes hand in hand with the [Sounds System](../sounds/sounds-system.md).

 ## Nodes

 - An animated component is a "node".
 - An application is a "system".
-A tree of nodes with one root.
+A tree of nodes with a root.
 - A sub-system is a branch of the system.
 Starting from a node as root.
 - The animation is a "flow" of states in the nodes.
 - A node can have one of the following four animation flow states: